c. 1923

 Home > Plans

-Bowes plans can also be seen in the Home Builder's Catalog which was compiled, edited, and published by National Building Publications, a division of National Trade Journals, Inc. of Chicago and New York.
+In fact, the Loizeaux book is kind of a missing link between many of the unattributed lumber dealers' catalogs and the Bowes plans in the Home Builder's Catalog, which was compiled, edited, and published by National Building Publications, a division of National Trade Journals, Inc. of Chicago and New York.

-Little is known of C. L. Bowes, but preliminary research finds a possibility in the U.S. Census for Chicago for 1910 and 1920.
+As for Bowes himself, little is known.
+Preliminary research finds him in the U.S. Census in 1900 living at home and working with his father as an iron monger, then in Chicago for 1910 and 1920.
 In 1910, Charles Lane Bowes lists his occupation as advertising and a decade later as publishing.
 Born in Illinois in the early 1870s, Charles L. Bowes married another Illinoisan, Eunice Bell Patten in 1900.
 They had two children.
 Such are the spartan facts of C. L. Bowes.

 More research needs to be done to confirm that this is indeed the correct fellow.
 At least one source describes Bowes as an architect.
 If it's true that Bowes was more entrepreneur than architect or builder, who were the architects that designed the houses in his catalogs?
 No hint appears in the books in our collection, but we'll update our article when more surfaces.